Weave Code

 Product Decisions This Supports

-• Automated Developer Documentation for Fluid ViewHelpers: Eliminates manual maintenance of technical reference docs by auto-generating RST files from code annotations, reducing technical debt and improving developer onboarding.
+• Automated Technical Documentation for Fluid ViewHelpers: Eliminates manual maintenance of reference docs by auto-generating RST files from PHPDoc annotations, reducing technical debt and improving developer onboarding for TYPO3-based projects.

-• TYPO3 Ecosystem Integration: Aligns with TYPO3’s documentation pipeline (e.g., render-guides), enabling seamless integration into existing Sphinx-based documentation workflows.
+• TYPO3 Ecosystem Integration: Aligns with TYPO3’s documentation pipeline (e.g., render-guides), enabling seamless integration into existing Sphinx-based workflows, which is critical for projects deeply embedded in the TYPO3 ecosystem.

-• Build vs. Buy Decision: Justifies adoption for TYPO3-based projects where Fluid ViewHelpers are core, avoiding reinventing documentation generation from scratch.
+• Build vs. Buy Decision: Justifies adoption for projects where Fluid ViewHelpers are core, avoiding reinventing documentation generation from scratch.
+The package’s focus on TYPO3/Fluid makes it a specialized, low-effort solution for niche use cases.

-• Roadmap for Developer Experience: Enables faster onboarding by providing structured, up-to-date reference documentation tied directly to the codebase, reducing cognitive load for new contributors.
+• Roadmap for Developer Experience: Enables faster onboarding by providing structured, up-to-date reference documentation tied directly to the codebase, reducing cognitive load for new contributors in TYPO3 projects.

-• Multi-Package Documentation: Supports generating documentation for multiple ViewHelper packages (via config files) in a single workflow, ideal for large TYPO3 extensions or monorepos.
+• Multi-Package Documentation: Supports generating documentation for multiple ViewHelper packages (via config files) in a single workflow, ideal for large TYPO3 extensions or monorepos where consistency across packages is critical.

 When to Consider This Package